Skip to content

-The Siege of Sarajevo: History & Sites Today
+Siege of Sarajevo: Timeline, Death Toll & Sites Today

-The siege of Sarajevo, 1992-1996: what happened, the death toll, and the places today - Sniper Alley, Markale, the Sarajevo Roses - to understand it.
+The siege of Sarajevo, 1992-1996: a timeline of the 1,425-day blockade, the death toll, and the war sites today, from Sniper Alley to the Sarajevo Roses.

 What the siege was